 You guys, they turned out amazing!
 Really and truly.
 Plus, it wasn’t all that hard to do.
 Next time I’m going to double the recipe so that I have some leftovers and I’m going to try to freeze them.
 Lucky for me I found a jar of pickled banana peppers in the pantry too.
 My sandwich was half banana peppers and half everything else because those are my favorite thing ever.

-The bread was just perfect.
-It had a very soft crust (thanks to a little butter and letting them steam in a towel as the cool), light middle, and kind of smashed into nothing when you ate it.
+The homemade Subway bread was just perfect.
+It had a very soft crust (thanks to a little butter and letting them steam in a towel as they cooled), light middle, and kind of smashed into nothing when you ate it.
 Just like the real thing.
 Sure, Subway is cheap, but it’s pretty fun to make them at home.
 Your family will be shocked and amazed at your mad skills and you’ll be able to put on as many banana peppers on as your heart desires.
 Best deal ever!

 Wish me luck on my crazy goal too!
 One week down, three weeks to go.